Introduction to the Edwin S. Cohen Symposium: An Overview of Business Taxation, 5 Virginia Tax Review 577 (1986)

 Date of Authorship for this Version

 Graetz, Michael J., "Introduction to the Edwin S. Cohen Symposium: An Overview of Business Taxation" (1986).
 Faculty Scholarship Series.
-Paper 1628.
+1628.